 Tax cut bill clears Senate test vote as Trump eyes 'big victory'

-The Republican plan to overhaul the nation’s tax system cleared a key procedural hurdle on Wednesday, as President Trump rallied support for the bill and called it the “beginning of the next great chapter for the American worker.”
+The Republican plan to overhaul the nation’s tax system cleared a key procedural hurdle in the Senate on Wednesday, as President Trump rallied support for the bill and called it the “beginning of the next great chapter for the American worker.”

 The bill advanced on a 52-48 party line vote, allowing senators to start debate on the sweeping legislation.